Abstracts, Philosophy of Physics

 Quantum coherence: fact or fiction?

-in disparate contexts is whether quantum coherences between eigenstates
+over in disparate contexts is whether quantum coherences between eigenstates of

 introduction to the debate in the form of a hypothetical dialogue between

-description of the relation of the system to one reference frame, while the
+appropriate description of the relation of the system to one reference frame,

-incoherent quantum state of the fictionist is the appropriate description of
+while the incoherent quantum state of the fictionist is the appropriate

-This conclusion has implications for a variety of conceptual puzzles
+of description.
+This conclusion has implications for a variety of

 rules, whether synchronized clocks and aligned Cartesian frames are a source of